 TEFMA holds an annual Forum for its member directors and senior managers working in the higher education sector (Institutional Members).
 This Forum is held in a different location each year in Australasia, generally in conjunction with one of TEFMA's workshops.

-This year the Directors' Forum will be held on Wednesday, 26 April 2023 prior to the Space Planning Workshop at the RMIT, Melbourne on Thursday, 27 and Friday, 28 April.
+This year the Directors' Forum was held on Wednesday, 26 April 2023 prior to the Space Planning Workshop at the RMIT, Melbourne on Thursday, 27 and Friday, 28 April.